mitainesoft/mitzon/README.md

     ** MITAINESOFT_MITZON_REVISION **

-    MITAINESOFT_MITZON_REVISION is replaced by garage-x.y.z in the below instructions which can be found in the README.rst garage-x.y.z tar file.
+    MITAINESOFT_MITZON_REVISION is replaced by mitzon-x.y.z in the below instructions which can be found in the README.rst mitzon-x.y.z tar file.

     ** Install Arduino Image **